Regular SDK

 Widget Overview

-While a user is viewing a page on your mobile app, you can display content recommendations that may be interesting to him or her.
+While a user is viewing a page on your mobile app, you can display content recommendations that may be interesting to them.
 You can recommend both related content within your own app, and 3rd-party content recommendations.
 You can choose how and when to display the recommendations, whether as a footer, in-feed or other format.

 The image below illustrates how a user might view Outbrain recommendations: